ncatlab/nlab-content/pages/5/4/6/2/2645/content.md

 In his exposition of 1936, [[Elie Cartan]]  lists some of the general properties of Lie groups known at that time.
 In particular, he lists the [[Poincare polynomial]]s for classical simple compact [[Lie group]]s and, supposing similar results will hold for the exceptional groups, points out that these polynomials are the same as those of products of odd dimensional spheres and even the homology groups are isomorphic as intersection pairing algebras.

+In

+* [[Heinz Hopf]],  _&#220;ber die Topologie der Gruppen-Mannigfaltigkeiten und ihre Verallgemeinerungen_  (German)  Ann. of Math.
+(2)  42,  (1941).
+22--52.

-Hopf (Hopf1941) showed that such a characterization in terms of homology groups  as intersection pairing algebras holds for any compact finite dimensional connected orientable manifold with a map $m:M\times M\to M$ such that left and right translation have non-zero degrees.
+Hopf showed that such a characterization in terms of homology groups  as intersection pairing algebras holds for any compact finite dimensional connected orientable manifold with a map $m:M\times M\to M$ such that left and right translation have non-zero degrees.

 Later, with the development of [[cohomology]], especially [[de Rham cohomology]], this was stated as $H^\bullet (G)$ being isomorphic to  an [[exterior algebra]] on odd dimensional generators (Chern).